 The Board of Directors (the “Board”) of Downtown Redevelopment Authority (the “Authority”) convened in regular session, open to the public, at the offices of Houston Downtown Management District, on the 14th day of May 2013, and the roll was called of the duly constituted officers and members of the Board, to-wit:

-F. Xavier Peña Chair
+F. Xavier Pena Chair

 Curtis B. Lampley Vice-Chair